123FLO321/SwiftTileserverCache/README.md

     - `GET tile/{style}/{z}/{x}/{y}/{scale}/{format}`
 - StaticMap:
     - `POST /staticmap` (StaticMap Object in JSON Format as POST body)
-    - `GET /staticmap` (SaticMap Object in URL Parameters.
-Markers and Polygons need to be URL-encoded)
+    - `GET /staticmap` (SaticMap Object in URL Parameters using URL-encoding)
-    - `GET /staticmap/:template` (Template Enviroment parsed from URL Parameters.
-Parameters ending in `json` will be parsed as json.
-Multiple instances of same Parameter will be parsed as array)
+    - `GET /staticmap/:template` (Template Enviroment parsed from URL Parameters)
+    - `GET /staticmap/pregenerated/:id` (Get image from pregenerated map.
+Use GET or POST to /staticmap with pregenerate=true as URL Parameter to get pregenerate the map)
 - MutliStaticMap:
     - `POST /multistaticmap` (MultiStaticMap Object in JSON Format as POST body)
+    - `POST /multistaticmap` (MultiStaticMap Object in URL Parameters using URL-encoding)
     - `GET /multistaticmap/:template` (Template Enviroment parsed from URL Parameters.
 Parameters ending in `json` will be parsed as json.
 Multiple instances of same Parameter will be parsed as array)
+    - `GET /multistaticmap/pregenerated/:id` (Get image from pregenerated map.
+Use GET or POST to /staticmap with pregenerate=true as URL Parameter to get pregenerate the map)

 ### Style
 Get a list of styles by visiting `/styles`